MSc Pharmaceutical Technology and Quality Assurance / Course details

 Facilities

-Face-to-face teaching will usually be delivered from the Core Technology Facility.
+Face-to-face teaching will usually be delivered from the conference facilities on, or near to the University campus.
 There may be some practical sessions taking place on the University campus.

 Disability support